 As suggested in point one, API led solutions are antiquated and fragile.
 API’s by their very nature only work in one direction and lack the awareness or intelligence needed to adapt around the data or information they are sharing.

-More and more businesses are forgetting about API’s and shifting to integration hub led solutions, which provide a central location and language for all applications and processes to use.
+More and more businesses are forgetting about API’s and API management and shifting to integration hub led solutions (next generation iPaaS), which provide a central location and language for all applications and processes to use.
 This also enables a ‘many-to-many’ way of working, which moves way beyond the point-to-point method of API’s and allows an unlimited number of applications to share a network of infinite integrations.
 So, remove API’s from your toolbox and integration language, and just focus on the holistic ecosystem of your software and services!

 3. Set it up quick, or not at all!